 In connection with his termination of employment, we paid Mr. Rohleder a severance payment of \$700,000 pursuant to his employment agreement and he was also provided with certain continuation coverage of medical benefits and certain ancillary benefits, including relocation costs of up to \$15,000.
-In addition, we accelerated the vesting of 12 1/2% (58,333) of the options granted to him.
-His unvested options were cancelled pursuant to the terms of the grant.
+In addition, we accelerated the vesting of 12 1/2% (58,333) of the option granted to him under the Founders Plan.
+All of his unvested options were cancelled pursuant to the terms of the stock option grants.
 On March 9, 2001, we provided Mr. Rohleder with a loan of \$1,000,000 to refinance his home.
 The loan, secured by Mr. Rohleder's personal residence, required interest at the rate of 5.07% per annum and payment at the earlier of the fifth anniversary of the loan date or ninety days after his termination of employment.
-Under his termination agreement the loan repayment period was extended to 150 days from his termination date.
+Under his termination agreement, the loan repayment period was extended to 150 days from his termination date.